itsstatsofficer/forza-horizon-4-wheelspins/README.md

 Of course there is a clear bias towards common-rarity credit rewards, but interestingly the bulk of rewards seems to be of 2k, 5k, 10k and 15k rewards.
-7k rewards are about as rare as 100k rewards, and 1k and 4k rewards are surprisingly rare;
+7k rewards are about as common as 100k rewards, and 1k and 4k rewards are surprisingly rare;
 I had the same number of 1k rewards as 250k rewards.

 The plateau after 100k is also interesting: the prizes between 110k and 200k are evenly distributed.
+The 100k prize itself is about twice as likely as the other "rare" rarity prizes.
+And there is no 80k prize;
+it is the only multiple of 10k missing below 200k.

 The plot above summarizes all regular wheelspins.
 We can directly compare early-game wheelspins to late-game wheelspins: